 \section{The curse of isotropy}

 Let us consider a dataset sampled independently from a two-dimensional \textit{isotropic} Gaussian distribution.
 This implies that the eigenvalues of the population covariance matrix are equal.
 The sample covariance matrix, however, is an approximation of the population covariance matrix, whose accuracy improves with the number of observed samples~\cite{tyler_asymptotic_1981}.
-Notably, the empirical eigenvalues are almost surely distinct (cf. Thm~\ref{appthm:PSA}).
+Notably, the empirical eigenvalues are almost surely distinct (cf. Theorem~\ref{appthm:PSA}).
 Therefore, PCA outputs the unique eigenvectors (up to sign) associated with each eigenvalue.
-If we repeat this experiment several times independently and plot the principal components, we get Fig.~\ref{fig:isotropy}.
+If we repeat this experiment several times independently and plot the principal components, we get Fig~\ref{fig:isotropy}.

 As we can see, the principal components are evenly spread in all directions---i.e. isotropically.
 We call this phenomenon \textit{the curse of isotropy}.
 It is a curse since it yields principal components with high intersample variability and without any preferred direction.
 The observed components could therefore be random combinations of \textit{actually} interpretable components.